-This September 13th, we celebrate Roald Dahl’s ninety-ninth birthday, and what better way to honour the author of so many classic children’s books than to dive right into them?
+This September 13th, we celebrate Roald Dahl’s birthday, and what better way to honour the author of so many classic children’s books than to dive right into them?
 Everyone loves to read, especially on long car journeys where entertainment opportunities are thin on the ground.
 Make the experience even better with five of Roald Dahl’s best books for the road.
 For an added bonus, try the audiobooks so everyone in the family can enjoy Dahl’s fantastic stories.

 Settle back with the second children’s novel Dahl ever wrote in James and the Giant Peach.
 A magical tale of a young orphan and the magical peach in his garden, this story is a worldwide favourite for its surreal imagery and vivid characters, making it impossible to put down.
 Published in 1961, Dahl originally planned for it to be about a giant cherry rather than a peach, but the idea didn’t stick – according to Dahl, peaches were “prettier, bigger and squishier than a cherry.”

 Only three years after James and the Giant Peach came one of Dahl’s most deliciously detailed of children’s stories.
 Charlie and the Chocolate factory tells the adventure of Charlie Bucket and his trip to the renowned chocolate factory of the absurd and wonderful Willy Wonka - this classic tale, full of chocolatey chuckles and sickly grins, has captured the minds of countless youngsters with its sheer fantasy.
 The novel was said to be inspired by the real-life rivalry between Cadbury’s and Rowntree, where spies were often used to uncover sugary secrets made in factories with huge sweet-spinning machines.